John Rankine (legal scholar)

-Sir John Rankine of Bassendean FRSE (18 February 1846–8 August 1922) was a 19th-century Scottish legal author.
+Sir John Rankine of Bassendean FRSE (18 February 1846 – 8 August 1922) was a Scottish legal author.

 Life

 He was born in the manse at Sorn in Ayrshire on 18 February 1846, the son of Very Rev Dr John Rankine DD, the local minister, and Moderator of the General Assembly of the Church of Scotland in 1883, and his wife Jane Simpson (1795-1879).

 He was educated locally then sent to Edinburgh Academy from 1859 to 1861.
 He then studied law at the University of Edinburgh graduating with an MA in 1865.
 He then undertook postgraduate study in Heidelberg in Germany.

 He passed the Scottish Bar as an advocate in 1869.
 He became Advocate Depute in 1885.
 In 1888 he became Professor of Scots Law at the University of Edinburgh retaining this role until death.
 He lived at 23 Ainslie Place in Edinburgh's Moray Estate.

 In 1891 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Andrew Douglas Maclagan, Alexander Crum Brown, Lord Kinnear, and Robert Flint.

 He inherited Threepwood through his maternal grandfather.

 He was knighted by King George V in 1921.